matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

 <https://github.com/matrix-org/matrix-doc>`_ repo.

 We use labels and some metadata in MSC PR descriptions to generate this page.
-Labels are assigned by the Core Team whilst triaging the proposals based on those which exist in the `matrix-doc <https://github.com/matrix-org/matrix-doc>`_ repo already.
+Labels are assigned by the Spec Core Team whilst triaging the proposals based on those which exist in the `matrix-doc <https://github.com/matrix-org/matrix-doc>`_ repo already.